Kong/docs.konghq.com/app/_src/gateway/get-started/services-and-routes.md

 [{{site.konnect_saas}}](/konnect/) and [decK](/deck/latest/).

 In this section of the tutorial, you will complete the following steps:
-* Create a service pointing to the [Mockbin](https://mockbin.org/) API, which provides testing facilities for HTTP requests and responses.
+* Create a service pointing to the [httpbin](https://httpbin.org/) API, which provides testing facilities for HTTP requests and responses.
 * Define a route by providing a URL path that will be available to clients on the running {{site.base_gateway}}.
-* Use the new Mockbin service to echo a test request, helping you understand how
+* Use the new httpbin service to echo a test request, helping you understand how
   {{site.base_gateway}} proxies API requests.

 ### Prerequisites